Understanding Rosacea - Symptoms, Types, Triggers & Treatment

 Definition:

-Erythematotelangiectatic rosacea (referred to as rosacea subtype 1) is typically associated with exquisitely sensitive skin.
+Referred to as rosacea subtype 1, is typically associated with exquisitely sensitive skin.

-Papulopustular rosacea (referred to as rosacea subtype 2) is typically associated with more tolerant skin and less skin sensitivity.
+Referred to as rosacea subtype 2, is typically associated with more tolerant skin and less skin sensitivity.

 There can be overlap between the two rosacea types, but try to decide which of these your complexion most closely resembles because their treatment needs may differ.

-1. The skin is very sensitive and easily irritated by most skin care products, temperature extremes, exfoliation, sun exposure, volatile chemical fumes etc.
+1. The skin is very sensitive and easily irritated by most skin care products, temperature extremes, exfoliation, sun exposure, volatile chemical fumes etc., all of which will make facial redness worse.
+These common triggers lead to rosacea flare ups.

 2. Broken capillaries are often visible as a fine network and skin flushing may sting.